 In neighboring Atremm and Tulumm, Family finances finally depleted and were unable to be restored.
 Populist uprisings forced their abdication, leaving the lands without government.
 Party raids from Void Outposts purged the Calaar and Mrettideen Families and their Chancellaries under the guise that they were harboring psi operatives, but they have not been able to secure leadership due to fractured supply lines and ongoing resistance.

-Nayaritt remains a coveted Province due to the strategic and logistic significance of Farrenn Island.
-Most of the Province's population moved onto the Island, following the fall of the northern Provinces.
-Heavy fortification and embedded Legion protection keep Party squads from crossing the strait, leaving the mainland highly contested.
+Naymarr remains a coveted Province due to the strategic and logistic significance of Farrenn Island.
+The island provides a fortified airstrip and coastal bombardment zone.
+Heavy fortification and embedded Legion protection keep Party squads from crossing the isthmus, leaving the mainland highly contested.

 The Third Election